nihalhabeeb/nihalhabeeb.github.io/README.md

 ## Nihal Habeeb's Projects

+### HEALTH INSURANCE CROSS SELL PREDICTION
+Cross selling is the process of offering an existing customer a product that is similar or compatible to the product that they already purchased.
+Acquiring a new customer is harder than retaining existing customers, which makes customer relationship a very important aspect for any business.
+Cross selling can be an effective method to strengthen the relationship with the customer while also boosting the revenue of the business.
+I am using a dataset containing information of health insurance policy holders (of past year) to predict whether they will be interested in the vehicle insurance of the company.

+#### Project Overview
+* All the features in the dataset (including Age, Annual Premium amount, Vehicle Age etc.) are carefully studied.
+* The Response (Interested, Not interested) classes were highly imbalanced.
+SMOTE was used to balance them.
+* Logistic Regression, Decision Tree Classifier, Random Forest Classifier and XGBoost Classifier were built.
+* The performances of these models are evaluated and compared.
+* Python libraries such as Pandas, Matplotlib, Seaborn, Numpy, Imbalanced-learn, Scikit-learn and XGBoost are used.

+Access the complete project [HERE](https://nihalhabeeb.github.io/Health_Insurance_Cross_Sell_Prediction/)

 ### RENTAL BIKE DEMAND PREDICTION
 For a bike renting system to smoothly function, it is necessary to provide a stable supply of rental bikes at any given point of time according to the demand.
 This requires having a good prediction of the bike demand at each hour.
 I am working with a dataset of bike rental counts in the city of Seoul, South Korea which contains historical data on date and weather information (Temperature, Humidity, Windspeed, Visibility, Dewpoint, Solar radiation, Snowfall, Rainfall).